-HIGHLIGHTS OF OUR RESULTS 2016-17

-A great, multi-dimensional vision that drives toward student academic achievement is only a vision unless it is broken into real, concrete actions and programs, which achieve incremental change through strategic management and resource allocation year after year.
-Summarized below are just a few highlights of UF Online's remarkable achievements in the past year, organized by each dimension:

-STUDENT ACADEMIC ACHIEVEMENT

-- We served nearly 3,000 students in 16 majors that include over 23 pathways to a degree. - → UF Online student figures continue to grow, with overall enrollment up 34% over the prior year. - Student admissions selectivity has begun to climb with only 40% of applicants admitted in AY16. - Most impressively, UF Online students are graduating and completing their degrees.
-Through the end of summer 2017, UF Online celebrated a total of over 950 graduates from twelve majors in six colleges.

-FACULTY LEADERS & MENTORS

-- Over 360 UF faculty across 67 departments and 13 colleges continue to conduct all teaching and course design, ensuring all online students receive academic offerings of the same rigor as campus offerings. - This year, the number of UF instructors teaching in UF online increased by 24% with these faculty teaching 28% more courses online this year than last year. - UF Faculty have been the recipients of awards and other recognition for their online teaching efforts.

-COURSEWORK & LABS

-- UF faculty developed over 50 new courses within UF Online last year for delivery in the same year, working in partnership with UF Online-funded instructional designers. - UF faculty led the way in STEM this year, with a brand new Evolutionary Biology lab in UF Online, launched in Fall 2016 to very positive student reviews. - UF physics faculty have also pioneered two separate physics labs for online students based on new, custom-designed at-home physics kits that were shipped out to online students to complement their online, interactive classroom experience with their instructor.

-ACADEMIC PROGRAMS & PATHWAYS

-- In fall 2016, UF's College of Journalism and Communications launched a fully online degree in Public Relations for the very first time, with admitted students tripling in fall 2017. - In spring 2017, UF's College of Business also launched eight new online academic pathways for students into a Business Administration degree, more than doubling the options available to students seeking a degree via the popular UF Online business programs.

-Work is underway now to plan for and begin the work necessary to bring on additional high demand courses and future degrees.

-ACADEMIC ADVISING

-- This past year, UF Online expanded the number of academic advisors to 13 full-time staff members. - To guide our investments going forward, UF Online also established a minimum ratio of advisors to UF Online students of 1:250 across all colleges.
-UF Online intends to continue to increase our investment in academic advising with the goal of lowering this ratio even further. - As of July 1, 2017, UF Online aims to double the outlay of revenue funds for college use in ensuring a robust network of academic advisors serving UF Online students.

-AMPLIFIED LEARNING PROGRAMS

-This past year, UF Online students completed internships, senior capstone projects, and undergraduate research projects.
-In just one example, last year UF Online graduated a biology major that was able to conduct independent research one-on-one with a UF Preeminent faculty member in the Biology Department, all done remotely.
-This current year, many more UF Online students are participating in undergraduate research projects with UF faculty, regardless of their location.

-LEARNING ENVIRONMENT & COMMUNITY
+- Student Academic Achievement - We served nearly 3,000 students in 16 majors that include over 23 pathways to a degree. - UF Online student figures continue to grow, with overall enrollment up 34% over the prior year. - Student admissions selectivity has begun to climb with only 40% of applicants admitted in AY16. - Most impressively, UF Online students are graduating and completing their degrees.
+Through the end of summer 2017, UF Online celebrated over 950 graduates from twelve majors in six colleges. - Faculty Leaders and Mentors - Over 360 UF faculty across 67 departments and 13 colleges continue to conduct all teaching and course design, ensuring all online students get academic offerings of the same rigor as campus offerings. - This year, the number of UF instructors teaching in UF online increased by 24% with these faculty teaching 28% more courses online this year than last year. - UF Faculty have been the recipients of awards and other recognition for their online teaching efforts. - Coursework and Labs - UF faculty developed over 50 new courses within UF Online last year for delivery in the same year, working in partnership with UF Online-funded instructional designers. - UF faculty led the way in STEM this year, with a brand new Evolutionary Biology lab in UF Online launched in fall 2016 to very positive student reviews. - UF physics faculty have also pioneered two separate physics labs for online students based on new, custom-designed at-home physics kits that were shipped out to online students to complement their online, interactive classroom experience with their instructor. - Academic Programs and Pathways - In fall 2016, UF's College of Journalism and Communications launched a fully online degree in Public Relations for the very first time, with admitted students tripling in fall 2017. - In spring 2017, UF's College of Business also launched eight new online academic pathways for students into a Business Administration degree, more than doubling the options available to students seeking a degree via the popular UF Online business programs. - Work is underway now to plan for and begin the work necessary to bring on additional high demand courses and future degrees. - Academic Advising - This past year, UF Online expanded the number of academic advisors to 13 FTE. - To guide our investments going forward, UF Online also established a minimum ratio of advisors to UF Online students of 1:250 across all colleges.
+UF Online intends to continue to increase our investment in academic advising with the goal of lowering this ratio even further. - As of July 1, 2017, UF Online aims to double the outlay of revenue funds for college use in ensuring robust network of academic advisors serving UF Online students. - Amplified Learning Programs - This past year, UF Online students completed internships, senior capstone projects, and undergraduate research projects.
+In just one example, last year UF online graduated a biology major that was able to conduct independent research, one-on-one with a UF Preeminent faculty member in the Biology Department, all done remotely.
+This current year, many more UF Online students are participating in undergraduate research projects with UF faculty, regardless of their location. - Learning Environment and Community